Professor (Emeritus) Physical Therapy/Human Movement

 I was recently mailed a solicitation for a "state of the art VNG/ENG system ..." (here).
 This group can't spell "vestibular", or "minute", and may simply be another example of the people in group 1.
 In California, entrepreneurs used portable testing systems in vans, that went to nursing homes.

 Because of this abuse, Medicare in California restricted payment by forcing the billers to provide the serial numbers for their equipment.
 We think this is reasonable.

 Medicare, unlike many other insurance providers, has authorized payment for computerized dynamic posturography.
 Some groups, have substituted a "clinical", non-computerized version of posturography, using the "foam and dome".
 This is not the same thing, and these variants (in our opinion of course) should not be covered by insurance.
-There are also "stripped down" versions of posturography, some of which are sold by the vendor (Neurocom) that obtained the medicare coverage for the full procedure (computerized dynamic posturography).
-Variant (not necessarily "stripped") posturography platforms are also sold by other vendors such as Micromedical and BalanceBack.
+There are also "stripped down" versions of posturography, some of which are sold by the vendor (Bertec) that obtained the Medicare coverage for the full procedure (computerized dynamic posturography).
+Variant (not necessarily "stripped") posturography platforms are also sold by other vendors such as BalanceBack.

 In our view, the full CDP, such as originally invented by Neurocom, Inc, is useful both for quantitation of balance as well as diagnosis of malingering.
 The stripped down versions have no diagnostic value but are adjuncts to treatment.